toVersus/trainer/docs/proposals/2401-llm-trainer-v2/README.md

 As we discussed in [Github](https://github.com/kubeflow/trainer/pull/2410#discussion_r1963832826), the `train()` API mainly executes two types of training tasks:

 1. **Type 1: Training with custom function/image**: A self-contained function/image that encapsulates the entire model training process (e.g. `CustomTrainer`).
-2. **Type 2: Config-driven approach with existing Trainer**: A trainer that already includes fine-tuning logic, requiring only parameter adjustments (e.g. `BuiltinTrainer`).
+2. **Type 2: Config-driven approach with existing Trainer**: A trainer that already includes training process, requiring only parameter adjustments (e.g. `BuiltinTrainer`).

 So we plan to modify the `train()` API to: